London Boys

-London Boys were a German-based British dance-pop duo composed of Edem Ephraim (1 July 1959, London, UK – 21 January 1996) and Dennis Fuller (19 June 1959, Jamaica – 21 January 1996).
-They are best remembered for the UK Top 5 hits "Requiem" and "London Nights".
+London Boys were a British dance-pop duo based in Germany whose members were Edem Ephraim (1 July 1959, London, UK – 21 January 1996) and Dennis Fuller (19 June 1959, Jamaica – 21 January 1996).
+They are best remembered for the UK top 5 hits "Requiem" and "London Nights".
 The duo were killed when their car was hit by a drunk driver in the Eastern Alps, Austria, on 21 January 1996.
-Ephraim's wife also died in the accident, leaving their three-year-old son orphaned and leaving Fuller's 10-year-old daughter without a father.
+Ephraim's wife also died in the accident, leaving their three-year-old son orphaned and Fuller's 10-year-old daughter without a father.

+In 2024 the original producers, Ralf-René Maué and Luis Rodríguez Salazar, recruited two new members for the group, Gaspar Garcia and ET Benson.
+Maué was the composer and lyricist of all the original London Boys hits in the late 1980s and early 1990s, while Rodríguez is especially known of having co-produced the most popular Eurodisco projects of German music producer and composer Dieter Bohlen, for example Modern Talking or C.C.Catch.
+He was also behind German Eurodance act of the mid-1990s Fun Factory.
+Maué and Rodríguez both worked in Hamburg in the 1980s, and the latter has his own studio in Mallorca Spain called Team 33.
+His wife Lian Ross (Josephine Hiebel) is also a well-known performer of the Eurodisco/hi-NRG music scene.